robb1e/Tengo-and-Cache/README.md

 The application doesn't raise any events as described by section 5.6.1.1 from here: http://www.w3.org/TR/html5/offline.html - I'm not certain that all are relevant but some can certainly be fired using the stringByEvaluatingJavaScriptFromString method on the UIWebView.

+If your application tries to reach out to the web, the URI must include the domain, or it will only look in the cache.
+It would be possible for the application to intercept the HTTP request and prepend the domain from the plist file if not in the cache.